OrchardCMS/OrchardDoc/Documentation/Creating-1-n-and-n-n-relations.markdown

 ## Populating the State Table

 > Note: this section is included for completeness of the sample code but is far from essential to understanding how to implement relationships in Orchard.
 Please consider it as sample data generation.
+If you're following along and want to import this data you can find code in the `migrations.cs` file.
+This is included in the downloadable source code example link at the end of this guide.

 Because the list of states is going to be relatively stable, I did not make them content items (although that would be entirely possible with just a little more work).
 Instead, I'm populating the table with a list of states right in the migration code.
 The migration class has a reference to the state repository: